jovanidesouza/raspbox/README.md

   - Micro SD port for loading the operating system

 - Sata 3 Hard Drive (500 gb, up to 4 tb)
-- USB hub, tto extend the connected devices
+- USB hub, to extend the connected devices
 - Fans to keep cooling the system
 - Leds to indicate power and shutdown
 - 5 volts, 5 amps power supply